cjcoats/SMOKE-m3utilio/README.md

 bad).
 In several places, the tolerances were tightened unreasonably by those un-knowing of the actual problems.
 These have been fixed.

-In the biogenics, the photolysis process needs the tangent of the zenith angle.
+In the biogenics, the photolysis process uses the tangent of the zenith angle.
 The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith